rauschma/server-side-rendered-css/README.md

 ❌ If you know of a bundler that fulfills all of these requirements (potentially in tandem with a plugin): Please let me know by filing an issue.

+## How would `component.css.json` be generated?

+* Initially manually.
+* Soon after: automatically, somehow.
+There are several libraries out there that can be used.

+## Bundlers that may be able to support CSS+JSON – with the right plugin

 ### esbuild

 * One would have to write a plugin which forwards the single import `component.css.json` to two loaders: `json` and `css`.
 As far as I can tell, that is currently [not possible](https://github.com/evanw/esbuild/issues/1233).